 You don't need to have a name to make an impact.
-We invited Qwear contributor Tyler Roze, who is Native American to share her feelings about this unidentified Native American protestor.
+We invited Qwear contributor Tya Roze, who is Native American and Two-Spirit, to share her feelings about this unidentified Native American protestor.
 She shared it in the form of a poem:

 As my grandmother once told me “If you wait for something to Change, then you will be still like a tree.
 Yet if you seek Change, you must be willing to be destroyed and transformed for the very thing you wish to Change. “

 I see a brave individual embracing and overcoming these very challenges for Change.

 I see a spirit whom stairs into the beast eyes unaverred, undefeated and courageous because we do not fear the change we wish to create.
 I see an Activist whom is enriched with traditions and the voice of Apoyan Ta'Chu the father of the sky.